mhardik003/Distributed-File-System/README.md

 <br>
 <br>
-Feel free to raise issue contribute to the project.
+Feel free to raise issues and contribute to the project.